 Crafts that take less than an hour to make are often used in Sunday school activities.
 This little baby Jesus, Emmanuel, is a craft that the kids will love.
 Go to Catholic Icing for the instructions.

 This beautiful little felt baby Jesus ornament is hand sewn with love.
 If you would like to make baby Jesus ornaments like this, go to Wild Olive for instructions.

 7. Baby Jesus and Mother Mary

 Baby Jesus and Mother Mary is a great project for older kids.
-A very impressive ornament.
+It's a very impressive ornament.

 8. Baby Jesus Ornament

 This little yellow felt star ornament is so easy to make that even the littlest crafters can join in the fun.
 Go to Crafts For All Seasons to find the easy-to-follow instructions.